apify/apify-docs/sources/academy/webscraping/switching_to_typescript/using_types_continued.md

 ![Object type correctly inferred](./images/object-inference.png)

-Notice that the value showed in the popup when hovering over the `course` variable looks very much like a regular JavaScript object; however, it is not an object at all - instead, it is an object **type**.
+Notice that the value that appeared in the popup when hovering over the `course` variable looks very much like a regular JavaScript object; however, it is not an object at all - instead, it is an object **type**.

 > Object types differ slightly in syntax from regular JavaScript objects.
 Firstly, the properties are separated by semicolons (`;`) instead of commas.
 Also, instead of being key-value pairs like objects, object types are key-**type** pairs.